PanchamiShenoy/front-end/README.md

      select google chrome
      select signin.cy.js file
-## Refer the attached screenshot of testing in testOutput folder
+## Note - localhost:3000 needs to be running to execute e2e testing and Refer the attached screenshot of testing in testOutput folder